Lavarchus/ScriptCraft/README.md

 This repository houses a miscellaneous collection of scripts crafted to simplify very random and repetitive tasks across different programs.

-I hope that these scripts, brewed from a teaspoon of efficiency and a big cup of laziness, help you work smarter and not harder.
-Most would have been quite helpful to have when I started my journey as a young bioinformatics padawan.
+I hope that these scripts, brewed from a teaspoon of efficiency and a big cup of laziness, will help bioinformatics padawan like myself in their exploration of the bioinfo space.

 # Find a script
 programName_task.sh